 Gross rental yield for Gdynia: 5.0% annually based on average rent vs. buy prices.

-Since Gdynia is a strategic port city, non-EU/EEA citizens typically require a permit from the Ministry of Internal Affairs to purchase any real estate here.
+Since Gdynia is a port city located in a border zone, non-EU citizens typically require a formal permit from the Ministry of Interior to purchase real estate.